-Periodontal Therapy in Massapequa
+Periodontal Therapy – Massapequa Park, NY

 What is Gum Disease?

 As mentioned above, gum disease is actually a bacterial infection.
 Millions of bacteria live and thrive in your mouth.
-When you drink plenty of water, eat a healthy diet and brush and floss your teeth daily, these bacteria are kept under control.
+When you drink plenty of water, eat a healthy diet, and brush and floss your teeth daily, these bacteria are kept under control.
 However, if the balance becomes unsettled, then these bacteria can multiply and begin to cause trouble.

 The key signs of gum disease include: